ricky-taing/pomudoro-timer/README.md

 `cd` into the downloaded directory and follow along with the [tutorial](https://freshman.tech/pomodoro-timer/).

-## The POMUdoro Timer
+## To-Do List, Contributions

+The Pomudoro "Rainpuff" Timer:
 Building my version of Pomodoro timer by adding onto this tutorial provided by Ayooluwa Isaiah aka Freshman-tech.

-## To-Do List, Contributions
+Priority 1: Pomufication
+Priority 2: Functionality
+Priority 3: Stretch Goals

+1. Change background image to Pomu
+2. Change ring, button sounds to Pomu sounds
+3. Change favicon to Pomu-themed icon
-1. Settings - Add HTML element allowing users to change how long a session or break is and set variables in timer object to those values
+4. Allow users to change how long a session or break is
-2. Allow users to change background color
+5. Add option to change theme to Lazulight members Elira and Finana
-3. Allow users to add their own background image
+    1. Allow users to change background color, image
+6. Fix Notifications on Google Chrome (works on Firefox)

+## Stretch Goals
-4. Write test cases to make sure one timer leads to the next
+1. Write test cases to make sure one timer leads to the next
+2. Secure app (https)
+3. Package it so users can run app without the code...
+4. Add option to change theme to Lazulight members Elira and Finana
 5. Build my own HTML page with styling
-6. Change favicon to Pomu-themed icon
-7. Secure app (https)
-8. Package it so users can run app without the code...